The WordPress Customizer is such a powerful assistant in building a unique and appealing website.

 - If it doesn’t, then you’ve found a plugin causing conflict.

 Different WordPress Address (URL) and Site Address (URL)

-Different WordPress address (URL) and site address (URL) will lead to the preview not loading.
+Different WordPress addresses (URL) and site addresses (URL) will lead to the preview not loading.
 To prevent this from happening, your WordPress address and site address need to be identical.

 How to fix:

 - First, log in to your WordPress Dashboard.

 - Go to “Setting,” choose “General.”

 - Edit the “WordPress Address” and “Site Address” options.